A close look at the richest cricketers in the world

 Virat Kohli’s stature as an exceptional batsman often undermines his skills as a leader.
 If statistics are to be believed, Kohli enjoys the most wins as a captain in Test cricket among Indians with 40 wins out of 68 matches played under his leadership.
 He also led India to its first Border-Gavaskar Trophy win in Australia in 2018-19.
 As a captain, Kohli has also taken India to the finals of the 2017 ICC Champions Trophy and the 2021 ICC World Test Championship, besides leading them to a semi-final finish at the 2019 ICC Cricket World Cup.

-According to reports, Virat Kohli, in 2023, enjoys a net worth of around USD 122 million (INR 1,012 crores).
+According to reports, Virat Kohli, in 2023, enjoys a net worth of around USD 122 million.
 He is one of the few active international player to rank among the wealthiest cricketers in the world and enjoys the privilege of having several multinational brands like Puma, MRF Tyres, Uber and Star Sports (among others) in his endorsement portfolio.

 Ricky Ponting